HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 to emulate, albeit that this is much harder to achieve with HEP analysis data.
 There was a fascinating talk and live demonstration of the Dask system for cluster based data analysis and analytics in the Python ecosystem.
+Improvements in *Data Preservation* practice might well also link into these new, easier to capture, analysis workflows.

 Back at the production end of HEP, where data is taken from the detector and reconstructed, we heard about the use of FPGAs to perform surprisingly